DataScienceUB/PFM/README.md

 ## Guidelines to Master’s Project Proposal

-In most of the cases, the Master Project is a teamwork project of `n` students working on a subject.
-Individual projects can also be considered.
+The Master Project can be individual or a teamwork project of a maximum of 3 students working on the same subject.
 Projects will naturally be expected to require an effort proportional to the number of team members (300 hours per student).
 Students may choose a project from a list of suggested projects (see below) or propose one of their own ideas.

 ### Stages of Development of Master’s Project
 + Form a team of 1-5 students.